| What to do Responses Other reports Reports from China Gallery Not only plastic Not only China |

 The next year when I was back in Beijing, I bought another, better violin, and its case had the same odor, with the greatest intensity coming from the black rubber-like feet on the case.
 I removed them, and put them in a plastic Ziploc bag.
 The smell passed right through the wall of the bag.
 I put a second bag around the first, and the smell passed right through the second wall.
 This was a really creepy chemical.

 I searched online for any other reports of smelly plastic from China.
 In 2008, I found very few.
 But by late 2010, there are very many reports.
-The production of this smelly Chinese plastic therefore appears to be fairly recent.
+The production of this smelly plastic in China therefore appears to be fairly recent.
 My own experience is that I had never encountered this odor before 2007.
 The earliest reports I find among product reviews is 2007.
 It seems to be present in synthetic rubbers and coated nylon fabrics.
 Some respondents to this Web site report problems going back longer.

 In the past three years, smelly plastic from the People's Republic of China is now infiltrating markets all over the United States for a wide variety of products.
 See my list of some items, below.